mvgrimes/obsidian-todotxt-plugin/README.md

 - [ ] Command pallet command to create new Todo
 - [ ] Config menu set the default .todotxt file
 - [ ] Keyboard navigation through TODOs
+- [ ] Priority colors are a bit bright